Robert A. Watson

-Robert A. Watson (born October 14, 1960) is an American attorney and former Republican member of the Rhode Island House of Representatives, representing the 30th District since 1992.
-His district includes parts of East Greenwich and West Greenwich.
+Robert A. Watson (born October 14, 1960) is an American attorney and former Republican member of the Rhode Island House of Representatives, representing the 30th District and previously the 43rd District.
 He is a former House Minority Leader.
 He was arrested twice for marijuana possession and was arrested for a third offense of vandalizing a bank.
 He resigned in the summer of 2012.

 Early life, education, and law career

 Watson was born in 1960 in Providence, Rhode Island.
-Hee attended Bishop Hendricken High School in Warwick.
+He attended Bishop Hendricken High School in Warwick.
 He earned a Bachelor of Arts degree at the University of Denver in 1982, and attended the Columbus School of Law of the Catholic University of America, graduating with a Juris Doctor degree in 1986.
 Watson is a practicing attorney and member of the Rhode Island and American Bar Associations.